andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 Mowing roadside vegetation less frequently and collecting cuttings reduces soil fertility, allowing wildflowers such as ‘Dark Mullein’ and ‘Birds-foot-trefoil’ to become established, and butterflies in these habitats to prosper.
 The economic benefit from reduced cutting is another reason to adopt this approach.
 - 5 of 7 UK butterflies in long term decline commonly occupy roadside verges (see figure 4a).
 - 44% of ‘roadside verge butterflies’ have shown significant short-term decline (see figure 4b).
 - Dorset council saved £100,000 in 2015 and 2016 by implementing a new road verge management plan.
-A key component involved reducing road verge cutting, with some locations receiving only 1 cut through the year.
+A key component involved reduced road verge cutting, with some locations receiving only 1 cut through the year.